Breast

 Types of Breast Cancer

-• a new lump or mass in the breast
+5. A lump or thickened tissue in the breast or armpit

 Diagnosis